Fra\"iss\'e limits of C*-algebras: The Jiang-Su algebra

 where $\bar a$ are generators for $A$.
 By the definability of unitaries, there is some $n \in \bbN$ and some unitary $u' \in D_n$ so that $\|u - u'\| < \epsilon/3$. $D_n$ will now work as the near amalgam of $\varphi$ and $\psi$. \end{proof}

 \begin{rmk} Although this proof shows that the Jiang-Su algebra is a Fra\"iss\'e limit, it is a bit unsatisfactory in that it uses the existence of the algebra itself to establish the key properties of the Fra\"iss\'e class.
 Additionally, it relies heavily on \cite{robert_classification_2012} in order to prove near amalgamation.
-It would be interesting to know if there was an independent proof that our $\mc{K}$ is a Fra\"iss\'e class. \end{rmk}
+In an earlier version of the present paper we asked whether there was a self-contained proof that K is a Fraisse class.
+Such a proof was found by Masumoto in \cite{Masumoto}. \end{rmk}